10 Tips for Understanding and Managing Anxiety and Panic Disorder

 Don’t let it change your life

 When someone has frequent anxiety attacks, they may stop doing normal activities because they are trying to assuage their anxiety, explains Dr. Cassiday.
 “They may stop going to the doctor because they are worried they will find out they cancer, or they won’t go to Orlando because they heard an alligator attacked someone there last year.”
 People who experience panic attacks may start avoiding certain situations because they fear it will bring on a panic attack.
 When the anxiety starts to get too intense, or goes on for too long, then it is important to get an evaluation, explains Dr. Sherrill.
 Finding the right therapist takes research and knowing to ask the right questions.
 “It’s difficult to identify a therapist,” says Dr. Sherrill.
 The American Psychological Association offers tips, while the ADAA allows users to search for therapists by zip code and specialty.
 Before booking an appointment, Sherrill suggests asking them about their approach—what type of strategies or exercises they use.
 “Find out if you will have to do homework between sessions and ask them about their theoretical orientation to therapy—if you are seeking therapy for your child, ask them if they will involve the parent.”
+Here’s what you should never say to someone with anxiety.

 Consider alternative therapies